-The Cost of Perfection Reshaping What We Teach Girls
+The Cost of Perfection Why We Need to Teach Girls to Be Brave

 “As women, even when we’re ambitious, when we’re leaning in, that socialization of perfection has caused us to take less risks in our careers.”